The University of Tennessee Knoxville Institute for Advanced Materials & Manufacturing logo.

 View IAMM’s CEnters of Excellence

-A microscopic view of concrete showing stripes of blues, greens, and reds with dobs of black holes throughout the piece.
+A microscopic view of concrete showing stripes of blues, greens, and reds with dobs of black holes.

 IAMM News